shapeintheglass/DanielleRandomizer/modinfo.md

 [*]If installer fails while running, there may not be an indication of this in the UI.
 If it takes too long, check the log.txt file for more info on what happened.
 [*]Temporary directories may not be deleted if there was an issue during randomization/install.
 If these start to pile up, feel free to delete them manually.
 [*]Invisible nightmares - Unknown cause, still investigating.
+[*]Bald women when randomizing bodies - Still investigating.
+Note: Bald Alex is a feature, not a bug.
 [/list]
 [/spoiler]